-The Rio Marié fishery is located entirely within an extensive Indian territory, an area of nearly five million acres!
-This pristine area covers roughly 500 miles of river, tributaries and off channel lagoons.
-The season operates from August - February in the dry season of western Brazil.
+The Rio Marié fishery is located entirely within an extensive Indigenous Territory, an area of nearly five million acres!
+This pristine area covers roughly 500 miles of river, tributaries, and off channel lagoons.
+The season operates from August-February in western Brazil’s dry season.
 This system has the highest density of true giants in the Amazon.
-The liveaboard ship is a one of a kind beauty.
+The liveaboard ship is a one-of-a-kind beauty.
 You’ll enjoy AC state rooms and chef prepared meals.
-Their custom built skiffs were specially designed for these waters and for fly fishing with front / rear casting platforms.
+Their custom-built skiffs were specially designed for these waters and for fly fishing with front/rear casting platforms.

 This headwaters fishery is more stable than other regional rivers and is the leading Amazon destination for those seeking true trophy-sized peacock bass.
-The river is fished by 12 fly anglers each week for a short three month season.
-If you want a chance at a 20+ lb. peacock bass, look no further.
+12 fly anglers fish the river each week for a short three month season.
+If you want a chance at a 20+ pound peacock bass, look no further.

 The Untamed Amazon is the very first liveaboard vessel of its kind.
-The ship has three levels — the main floor houses six double suites that offer private bathroom, AC and plenty of storage space.
-The upper level offers a living / dining room, open lounge to relax and enjoy drinks / appetizers.
+The ship has three levels.
+The main floor houses six double suites that offer private bathroom, AC, and plenty of storage space.
+The upper level offers a living/dining room and open lounge to relax and enjoy drinks/appetizers.

 8 - 10 weight single handed rods are the norm.
 We suggest one 8 wt. rod with floating line and one 9 - 10 wt. with intermediate sinking line.
 Tropical and saltwater fly lines are necessary.
 Leader material should include 30 - 60 lb. fluorocarbon.
 Flies from 6 - 10 inches with 2 / 0 - 4 / 0 hooks.